tomcritchlow/tomcritchlow.github.io/_posts/2023-01-11-figma-knowledge-workers.md

 Together we're cooking up a new project - and we're going to build it in public.
 Why?
 Why not!

 Our first working in public session is tomorrow - Thurs Jan 12th at 3pm ET.

-Come join us: <https://lu.ma/figmastorm>
+**Update: the weekly recurring working session is here: <https://lu.ma/figma-for-kw>**

 The project is very early but the basic pitch is this: